allenai/datamap-rs/docs/shuffle.md

 ### What This Does NOT Do

 - **Fine-Grained Shuffling**: Does not shuffle documents within each output file
-- **Perfect Randomization**: Documents from the same input file may cluster in output files
 - **Deterministic Output**: Random assignment means different runs produce different outputs

 ## Performance Characteristics